masq/Blog/making-something-from-nothing.md

 Typically, we humans can't easily tell what a byte means when displayed as a string of 0's and 1's, so often we display it in another format: Hexadecimal.
+Although, that's usually not amazingly better, I've (unfortunately) begun to recognize various hexadecimal for its ASCII representation.
+For example, if I see the bytes `4D 5A`, I know those represent the letters "MZ", since those come up a lot in my work.
+It is admittedly easier on the eyes to look at as opposed to looking at the 0's and 1's representation.
-For our `Hello, reader!` example, this would look like:
+For our `Hello, reader!` example, in hexadecimal it would look like:

 ```
 48 65 6c 6c 6f 2c 20 72 65 61 64 65 72 21
 ```
+_Figure 7: The phrase "Hello, reader!" displayed as hexadecimal._

 How is this equivalent...?
 Well, math.
 The system of numbers we all know and love is in "base 10", and is thus called "decimal".
 Remember the decimal point?